 What is exclusive breastfeeding?

 Only breastfeeding for at least the first 6 months of life is best for your baby.

 This is called "exclusive" breastfeeding.
 Breastmilk can be expressed and fed to your

 baby in a bottle, as needed.

-You should not give your baby water, sugar water, formula, or solids during his or
+You should not give your baby water, sugar water, formula, or solids during their